 A meteor lands, uniting four unlikely companions, who gain powers from the shards of a destroyed crystal.
 What's destroying the great crystals?
 This can't be good.
 It's an adventure that leads across three worlds, and in the end, battles to save existence itself.

-For the most part, game play went smoothly.
+For the most part, play went smoothly.
 I figured out the jobs.
 I found many interesting little things along the way, but also missed quite a few.
 The money managed out reasonably.
 I rarely had to grind for more than a short while to cover my gear or gain a few levels.
 Most of the time, I didn't need to grind at all, but generally, grinding a little is a smart thing to do in these early FF's.
 The auto fight mode worked acceptably, repeating your previous commands, easing the oppressive weight of ordinary fights.
 The spells and items all work like you'd expect in the Final Fantasy genre.

 I did have some difficulties with the game.
 I had a tendency to hit plot points where I couldn't figure out where to go, so I wandered around until I got lucky.
 On a few levels, I couldn't quite figure out the dungeons, but my 9 year old daughter proved invaluable in helping me.
 The final battle proved difficult until I read about how the boss functioned, then I was able to beat it handily.

 As a complaint, the end credits went on forever and a day.